The Seljuk Han of Anatolia

 Acun, Hakki, editor.
 Anadolu Selçuklu Dönemi Kervansarayları.
 Ankara: Kültür ve Turizm Bakanlığı Yayınları, 2007.

-Over 25 noted Turkish scholars join force here in this recently-published addition to the corpus of literature on the Seljuk period and which fills the long-needed need for a serious volume dedicated specifically to hans.
+Over 25 noted Turkish scholars join force here in this contribution to the corpus of literature on the Seljuk period and which provides a long-needed serious volume dedicated specifically to hans.
 This luxurious and graphically-appealing work is divided into several sections.
 It starts with a chapter providing background information on the social and economic life of the Seljuk period, followed by a section discussing current excavation and renovation projects.
 The next part is devoted to decorative elements, with many detailed photographs and drawings of carved stones.
-The book ends with a summary catalog of hans with plans and sparse descriptions, but regrettably, no photographs of each individual han listed.
+The book ends with a summary catalog of hans with plans and sparse descriptions, but regrettably, furnishes no photographs of each individual han listed.
 A substantial bibliography is included.
-Although entirely in Turkish, this volume can be appreciated for its color photographs, plans, aerial views, detailed drawings and even images from Google earth.
+Although entirely in Turkish and not exhaustive, this volume can be appreciated for its color photographs, plans, aerial views, detailed drawings and even images from Google earth.
 Sponsored by the Turkish Government publishing house, it is a sumptuous endeavor of 559 pages.
 (In Turkish).

 Altun, Ara.
 An Outline of Turkish Architecture in the Middle Ages.
 Istanbul: Art and Archeology Publications, 1990.